smithy-lang/smithy-rs/design/src/server/from-parts.md

 For every [Smithy Operation](https://awslabs.github.io/smithy/2.0/spec/service-types.html#operation) an input, output, and optional error are specified.
 This in turn constrains the function signature of the handler provided to the service builder - the input to the handler must be the input specified by the operation etc.

 But what if we, the customer, want to access data in the handler which is _not_ modelled by our Smithy model?
 Smithy Rust provides an escape hatch in the form of the `FromParts` trait.
+In [`axum`](https://docs.rs/axum/latest/axum/index.html) these are referred to as ["extractors"](https://docs.rs/axum/latest/axum/extract/index.html).

 <!-- TODO(IntoParts): Dually, what if we want to return data from the handler which is _not_ modelled by our Smithy model? -->